 Dialectical Behavioral Therapy (DBT)

-Dialectical behavioral therapy (DBT) falls under the broad umbrella of cognitive behavioral treatment interventions.
 It was first developed to help people with chronic tendencies toward self-injury or suicide, but it has been since been successfully applied to depression, anxiety disorders, and eating disorders.

 Basic Principles of DBT

 DBT is based on a number of different assumptions about how disorders develop and how best to treat them.
 First, from cognitive behavioral therapy, DBT borrows the notion that our thoughts, actions, and emotions are all closely linked.
-Emphasizing practical changes that can produce positive results is prioritized over exploring causation and history.

 DBT also stresses the importance of validation of an individual’s previous experience and actions.
 By recognizing that an individual’s response to life situations is understandable, therapy assists in putting individuals in a better frame of mind for accepting the need for change.